subramanian29/expense-tracker/README.md

 ## Overview

 The Expense Management System is a web application developed using React for the frontend and Spring Boot for the backend.
-This application allows users to track their expenses, manage budgets, and analyze their spending patterns.
+This application allows users to track their expenses.

-## Features

-- User authentication and authorization
-- Add, edit, and delete expenses
-- Categorization of expenses
-- Budget tracking
-- Expense reports and analytics
-- Responsive design for mobile and desktop

 ## Technologies Used

 - **Frontend:**
   - React
-  - React Router
-  - Axios for API calls
   - CSS/Bootstrap for styling

 - **Backend:**
   - Spring Boot
   - RESTful API
   - JPA/Hibernate for database interaction
-  - MySQL or PostgreSQL for database
+  - MySQL database

 ## Installation